-A group of seven Internet companies are trying to defend the privacy of their users, as this week the United States House of Representatives is reviewing the law USA FREEDOM Reauthorization Act for 2020.
+A group of seven Internet companies is trying to defend their users' privacy, as this week the of the United States Representatives is revising the Act USA FREEDOM Reauthorization Act for 2020.

-Mozilla, Engine, Reddit, Reform Government Surveillance, Twitter, i2Coalition and Patreon have asked four U.S. lawmakers to explicitly ban the unauthorized collection of Internet browsing and browsing history.
+Mozilla, Engine, Reddit, Reform Government Surveillance, Twitter, i2Coalition and Patreon have asked four US lawmakers to explicitly ban the συλλογή του ιστορικού αναζήτησης και περιήγησης στο Δια.

 "We hope that lawmakers will amend the bill to limit government access to our Internet browsing and search history without a warrant," Mozilla said in a post. in the blog.

-"Search and browsing history is still being collected and stored on the web.
-We believe that this data deserves strong legal protection when the government seeks access to it, but in many cases this protection is uncertain. "
+“Search and browsing history is still collected and stored on the web.
+We believe that this data deserves a strong legal case when the government seeks to access them, but in many cases that protection is uncertain.”

 In a letter [PDF] to the four members of the US House of Representatives, the group said that privacy and security are essential for the economy, business and the continued development of a free and open internet.